benp44/quick-size/README.md

 TODO:

 * Tidy up printing code
-* Distinguish between stdout and stderr
 * Validate results against other tools
 * Allow directory to scan to be provided as an argument
-* Evaluate approach for running concurrently
 * Command line options:
     Show/hide different values
     Show/hide graph